1975 Italian Army reforms: Army aviation

 If a squadrons group was part of a regiment the second digit of its number corresponded to the number of the regiment.
 I.e. the 44th Squadrons Group was a reconnaissance helicopter unit assigned to the 4th Army Aviation Regiment "Altair".

 Transport and materiel

 Transport groups were named for Roman roads near their bases: i.e. 10th Joint Forces Maneuver Auto Group "Salaria" and the 11th Maneuver Auto Group "Flaminia", both based in Rome, were named for Roman roads starting in Rome.

 Logistic battalions were named for the division or brigade they were assigned to.
 In 1986 logistic units supporting the army corps were given the names of landscapes in the corps' area of operations (i.e. "Carnia", "Carso", "Dolomiti").

 History

-This naming convention is still in force and newly created units' names adhere to it.
-I.e:
+This naming convention is still in force and newly created units' names adhere to it: